mohaila/RestKitura/README.md

 A Simple REST server using Swift 5.0.1 on Ubuntu 18.04.

-## Steps to get started with Kitura:
+## Step 1: Steps to get started with Kitura:
 0. Install swift 5.0.1 for ubuntu 18.04 and all required prerequisites.
 For more information, visit [www.kitura.io](http://www.kitura.io).
 1. Generate an executable project using the commands:
 ```bash